userGitHub34535/Learning/JavaScript/Syntax.md

 ## const ##
-Declare a variable as a const when you do not want to change the value of the variable at any later time.
-N.b, if an object or array is declared as a cont, then you can update the values within the object or array, but (I believe) not reassign some other object/array to the const.
-Const doesn’t quite mean that the variable value is immutable, but rather, that within the given scope, the variable-name can not be reassigned to some other value.
+Declare a variable as a const when you do not want to point this variable name to a different object at any later time. const means that the reference to a location in memory (pointer) never changes after you initially declare the const variable.
+This is why when an object or an array is declared as a const, then you can update the values within the object or array, but you can not reassign the variable-name to some other object/array/value.
+Const doesn’t quite mean that the variable value is immutable, but rather that within the given scope, the variable-name can not be reassigned to a new location in memory.
+When JS "let" primitive datatype variables are updated from one value to some other value, I believe that JavaScript creates a new location in memory and reassigns the variable name to this new location in memory, thus, the variable is updated; I do not beleive that JS updates the value stored at the previous location in memory.